-- 128. It is requested of the communities to which these students are assigned, both for their requisite vocational as well as apostolic experience, that they surpass themselves in the delicacy of fraternal charity toward them, of magnanimity and understanding in such a way that they encounter an exemplary religious and priestly environment, and a true family atmosphere. - 129.
-Major superiors will determine in each case the time and the manner of completing these interruptions, always observing carefully the norms set forth in this respect by the Holy See. - F. Formation During Ecclesiastical Theological Studies - 130.
-In accord with what the Council stated (OT 4), major seminaries for priestly formation are considered necessary.
+130. In accord with what the Council stated (OT 4), major seminaries for priestly formation are considered necessary.
 In them the entire education of the students should tend toward the formation of true pastors of souls, after the example of Our Lord Jesus Christ, teacher, priest, and pastor.
 Consequently, the students should prepare themselves for the ministry of the Word: to understand more and more the Word revealed by God, to possess it by meditation and express it by Word and conduct.
 They should prepare themselves for the ministry of worship and sanctification: to the effect that, praying and celebrating the sacred liturgical functions, they may exercise the work of salvation by means of the eucharistic sacrifice and the sacraments.
-They should prepare themselves for the ministry of a pastor: in order that they may know how to represent Christ before men, who did not come to be served, but to serve and give His life for the redemption of the world (Mk 10,45); and being made the servants of all, they may be able to win over many (cf. I Cor 9,19). - 131.
-The principle of finality should, during the years of theology, have greater precedence than in any other period of training.
+They should prepare themselves for the ministry of a pastor: in order that they may know how to represent Christ before men, who did not come to be served, but to serve and give His life for the redemption of the world (Mk 10,45); and being made the servants of all, they may be able to win over many (cf. l Cor 9,19).

+131. The principle of finality should, during the years of theology, have greater precedence than in any other period of training.
 Because of this, the apostolic ideal belonging to the congregation must be presented with all clarity and theological solidity, both collectively and individually.
-This ideal should govern and direct the entire life of the theological student, give meaning to his study, to his prayer, to the contacts with others and even to his purely material activities which favour his gradual development. - 132.
-The apostolic ideal should not be presented in the abstract rather incarnated in Christ, as lived by our founder, who reach a perfect understanding with Christ as victim and priests (cf. Autob.
+This ideal should govern and direct the entire life of the theological student, give meaning to his study, to his prayer, to the contacts with others and even to his purely material activities which favor his gradual development.

+132. The apostolic ideal should not be presented in the abstract rather incarnated in Christ, as lived by our founder, who reach a perfect understanding with Christ as victim and priests (cf. Autob.
 754).

-Each student should encounter and discover Christ as a living person who awaits his response and should develop a personal relationship so as to reach a deep friendship with him.
+Each student should encounter and discover Christ as a living person who awaits his response and should develop a personal relatioship so as to reach a deep friendship with him.

-133. Formation, especially during this period, should be eminently personal, and not primarily collective.
+133. Formation, especially during this peiord, should be emminently personal, and not primarily collective.
 Keep in mind that formation en masse not only wakens the human personalities of our young men but also their interior life.
 Thus, a sense of responsibility should be developed in each student offering them appropriate ministerial opportunities that favours their gradual growth.

-- 134. In this period the future priest should be as oriented as possible toward the type of ministry which he will fulfill.
+134. In this period the future priest should be as oriented as possible toward the type of ministry which he will fulfill.
 This concentration of his energies in study and spiritual preparation should not be an impairment to a generous missionary spirit which embraces the entire world within an ecclesial framework (cf. Const.
-1 122).
+I 122).
 Provision should be made to form the young religious theologically in the doctrine on religious life, the priesthood, the apostolic mission, etc, and it should be presented in a scientific manner (cf. nn.
-30&31 of this Decr.). - 135.
-Special importance should be given to the overall formation of the future priests, so they might be able to unify their entire spiritual and apostolic life.
+30&31 of this Decr.).

+135. Special importance should be given to the over-all formation of the future priests, so they might be able to unify their entire spiritual and apostolic life.